 In 1967, Robert Stigwood became their manager.
 He worked with Brian Epstein, who managed The Beatles.
-Stigwood was also > a movie director.
-He put them on the soundtrack to his 1977 film, Saturday Night Fever, and cast them in the colossal > flop Sgt.
-Pepper's Lonely Hearts Club Band the next year. > > They had huge success singing Disco songs in the '70s.
-They popularized the falsetto singing style of that era. > > When Robin was 17, he was on a train in England that crashed, killing 49 passengers.
+Stigwood was also a movie director.
+He put them on the soundtrack to his 1977 film, Saturday Night Fever, and cast them in the colossal flop Sgt.
+Pepper's Lonely Hearts Club Band the next year.

+They had huge success singing disco songs in the '70s, and popularized the falsetto singing style of that era.

+When Robin was 17, he was on a train in England that crashed, killing 49 passengers.
 He escaped with cuts and bruises.

 Maurice was a paintball fanatic.
 He competed in tournaments.

 Maurice died in 2003 after he was rushed to a hospital for stomach pains.
 He went into cardiac arrest, and the surgery could not save him.

 The Bee Gees wrote, produced and arranged their own songs.
 As songwriters, they were extremely prolific, composing hundreds of songs, many of which were recorded by other artists.
 The group is in the Songwriters Hall of Fame in addition to the Rock and Roll Hall of Fame.